 - Addressing you by your name

-- Stating that you should never share your debit card’s PIN
+- Telling you that you should never share your debit card’s PIN with anyone

-The scammer asks for your debit card number and the codes you calculate with your card reader.
-With this information, the scammer can activate your KBC Mobile on their device and steal your funds.
+- You are asked for your debit card number and the numeric codes you generate with your card reader – the scammer can then use this data to install your KBC Mobile app on their device and steal your money

 1. Don’t just believe what someone tells you on the phone